Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 How to Find Your APN / Parcel ID in Washington County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, don't worry.
 In Washington County, the APN is often the cleanest way to identify vacant land.

 Local Land Notes in Washington County